-A frequent guest of many of the leading orchestras, Mr. Harrell regularly collaborates with such noted conductors as James Levine, Sir Neville Marriner, Kurt Masur, Zubin Mehta, André Previn, Simon Rattle, Leonard Slatkin, Yuri Temirkanov, Michael Tilson Thomas and David Zinman.
+A frequent guest of many of the leading orchestras, Mr. Harrell regularly collaborated with such noted conductors as James Levine, Sir Neville Marriner, Kurt Masur, Zubin Mehta, André Previn, Simon Rattle, Leonard Slatkin, Yuri Temirkanov, Michael Tilson Thomas and David Zinman.

-In recent seasons Mr. Harrell has particularly enjoyed collaborating with violinist Anne-Sophie Mutter and pianist André Previn.
+In recent seasons Mr. Harrell particularly enjoyed collaborating with violinist Anne-Sophie Mutter and pianist André Previn.
 During the 2003-04 season, the trio appeared with the London Philharmonic and the New York Philharmonic performing the Beethoven Triple Concerto with Kurt Masur conducting.

 On April 7, 1994, Lynn Harrell appeared at the Vatican with the Royal Philharmonic conducted by Gilbert Levine in a concert dedicated to the memory of the six million Jews who perished in the Holocaust.